kercheval/GradleCMPlugin/README.md

 }
 ```

-To prevent automatic injection into any tasks, assign an empty map to
+*Example 4* To prevent automatic injection into any tasks, assign an empty map to
 the taskmap.

 ```